DECronin/liri-node-app/README.md

-2) Give a high-level overview of how the app is organized
 4) Include screenshots, gifs or videos of the app functioning
 5) Contain a link to a deployed version of the app
 6) Clearly list the technologies used in the app